 Borneo, the third largest island in the world, lies on the equator in the extreme southwest of the Pacific Ocean.
 The largest portion of the island is Indonesian while the northern states of Sabah and Sarawak are Malaysian.
 The tiny Islamic sultanate of Brunei is tucked between the two.

 Home to the oldest rainforest in the world, Borneo is one of the most biodiverse regions of the planet.
 Of the 15,000 species of plants found here, some 6,000 grow nowhere else on earth.
 The number of different animals here is uncountable with new species being continually added to the list.
 On average three news species are found every month.

 Did you know?
 One tree in Borneo may contain over 1,000 species of insect World Wildlife Fund

-Yet this rich ecosystem, that played a vital role in the development of the theory of evolution and natural selection, has witnessed mass deforestation in recent times.
-These forests are a vital refugee for many endangered, endemic species including the proboscis monkey, pygmy elephants and the Bornean orangutan.
+Yet this rich ecosystem, which played a vital role in the development of the theory of evolution and natural selection, has witnessed mass deforestation in recent times.
+These forests are a vital refuge for many endangered, endemic species including the proboscis monkey, pygmy elephants and the Bornean orangutan.

 The Kinabatangan River

 The award-winning Sukau Rainforest Lodge, on the banks of the Kinabatangan River, was our base for exploring the floodplain and the river’s meandering waterways in the eastern Malaysian state of Sabah.
 It is reached by a 2-hour boat ride from the city of Sandakan and the wildlife experiences start long before you reach the lodge.

 Featured as one of National Geographic’s Unique Lodges of the World, Sukau Rainforest Lodge, is a shining example of sustainable tourism, giving far more back to the environment and local community than it takes.
 Tourism, when managed properly, can play an important part in preserving the forest.